Robust discrete complex analysis: A toolbox: Extremal lengths

 Note that, for any discrete harmonic in $\O$ function $V$, one can construct a discrete \emph{harmonic conjugate} function $V^*$ which is uniquely defined (up to an additive constant) on faces of $\O$ (including boundary ones) by saying

 for any oriented edge $(vv')\in E^\O$, where $f_{vv'}^\mathrm{left}$ and $f_{vv'}^\mathrm{right}$ denote faces to the left and to the right of $(vv')$, respectively.
-The function $V^*$ is well defined locally (iff $\D V=0$), and hence well defined globally, as $\O$ is simply connected.
+The function $V^*$ is well defined locally (if and only if $\D V=0$), and hence well defined globally, as $\O$ is simply connected.
 Moreover, for any inner face $f$ in $\O$, it satisfies a discrete harmonicity condition

 where $\mathrm{w}_{ff'}:=\mathrm{w}_{vv'}^{-1}$ for any couple of dual edges $(ff')=(vv')^*$.